 This TOE provides dedicated identification means and outputs the platform identifier, the design step and further configuration information.
-The hardware reference manual HRM [1] is part of the user guidance and enables for the clear interpretation of the read out
+The hardware reference manual HRM [1] is part of the user guidance and enables for the clear interpretation of the read out identification data.
+More information is given in the confidential Security Target [8].

-These output data enable the user for clear identification of the TOE and therewith for examination of the validity of the certificate.
+These output data enable the user for clear identification of the TOE and also of one of the different mask sets and therewith for examination of the validity of the certificate.